Lindt buys No.3 slot in U.S. market with candy maker Russell Stover

 Helvea analyst Andreas von Arx said the move could also be seen as defensive as it prevented peers like Hershey from entering the U.S. premium chocolate market.

-Shares in Lindt were up 2.9 percent at 4,633 francs by 1416, outperforming a 1 percent firmer European sector index .SX3P.
+Shares in Lindt were up 2.9 percent at 4,633 francs by 1416, outperforming a 1 percent firmer European sector index.

 Media reports over the weekend suggested Lindt was discussing a price of around $1.4 billion.

-If the price estimate is correct, Kepler Cheuvreux analyst Jon Cox said it would represent a "hefty multiple" of 23.3 times earnings before interest tax, depreciation and amortization (EBITDA).
+If the price estimate is correct, Kepler Cheuvreux analyst Jon Cox said it would represent a "hefty multiple" of 23.3 times earnings before interest tax, depreciation and amortisation (EBITDA).

 The maker of gold foil-wrapped chocolate bunnies said the deal would be financed through cash and bank loans and is expected to strongly contribute to earnings per share from 2015.